srerickson/ocfl-tools/README.md

 ```
 Usage: ocfl <command> [flags]

-tools for working with OCFL repositories
+command line tool for working with OCFL repositories

 Flags:
   -h, --help           Show context-sensitive help.
-  -r, --root=STRING    The prefix/directory of the OCFL storage root used for the command ($OCFL_ROOT)
+      --root=STRING    The prefix/directory of the OCFL storage root used for the command ($OCFL_ROOT)
       --debug          enable debug log messages

 Commands:
-  init-root    Create a new OCFL storage root
-  commit       Create or update an object in a storage root
+  commit          Create or update an object using contents of a local directory
+  diff            Show changed files between versions of an object
   export          Export object contents to the local filesystem
-  diff         Show changed files between versions of an object
   info            Show information about an object or the active storage root
+  init-root       Create a new OCFL storage root
+  log             Show an object's revision log
   ls              List objects in a storage root or files in an object
-  log          Show an object's revision log
+  stage add       add a file or directory to the stage
+  stage commit    commit the stage as a new object version
+  stage ls        list files in the stage state
+  stage new       create a new stage for preparing updates to an object
+  stage rm        remove a file or directory from the stage
   validate        Validate an object or all objects in the storage root
   version         Print ocfl-tools version information

 Run "ocfl <command> --help" for more information on a command.
 ```